 Geology Field Camp

-The six-week camp is broken into two 3-credit parts.
-Field Camp II is not offered every year, therefore, if interested, please contact Field Camp faculty.
+The University of Akron's Geology Field Camp is typically offered each summer in South Dakota & Wyoming.
+The five-week camp is broken into two 3-credit parts.
+Field Camp II is not offered every year, therefore, if you are interested, please contact Field Camp faculty.

-Late May until mid-June.
-The University of Akron course number is 3370:453/553.
+- Field Camp I - Late May until mid-June.
+The University of Akron course number is GEOL 453.

-Mid-June until early July.
-The University of Akron course number is 3370:454/554.
+- Field Camp II - Mid-June until early July.
+The University of Akron course number is GEOL 454.

 Field camp places an emphasis on the collection, recording and interpretation of field data.
 We recognize that this will be the first major field course for many students and we aim to make all participants proficient and confident field geologists.

 Locations & Housing